 When establishing a local company, foreign ownership is limited to 49%, with the remaining 51% for Qatar nationals.

 Online selling to Qatar

-Find out about DIT’s E-Exporting programme, which can help you export your products to Qatar.
+Find out how DIT’s E-Exporting programme can help you export your products overseas.

 Licensing or franchising in Qatar

 Franchising is very popular in Qatar.
 However, a local sponsor is required to establish a franchise business.

 Visit the British Franchise Association website for more information on franchising.

 Free zones in Qatar

 Qatar wants to attract only those industries and sectors which complement or add value to existing businesses.
 Very specific criteria apply for the incentives offered.